logzio/terraform-provider-logzio/docs/resources/restore_logs.md

 * `expires_at` - (Integer) UNIX timestamp in milliseconds specifying when the account is due to expire.
 Restored accounts expire automatically after a number of days, as specified in the account's terms.

 ## Importing resource:

 To import a restore operation you'll need to specify the restore's id.
-For example, if you have in your Terraform configuration the following:
+For example, if you have in your Terraform the following configuration:

 ```hcl
 resource "logzio_restore_logs" "imported" {